Set up disaster recovery to Azure for on-premises VMware VMs - Classic

 - Enter a name that's used to register the configuration server with Site Recovery.
 Then select Next.

 - The tool checks that the VM can connect to Azure.
 After the connection is established, select Sign in to sign in to your Azure subscription.
 The credentials must have access to the vault in which you want to register the configuration server.
+Ensure that necessary roles are assigned to this user.

 - The tool performs some configuration tasks and then reboots.